Mining self-similarity: Label super-resolution with epitomic representations: Introduction

 For example, in Fig. \ref{fig:reshuffle} we show a patch of aerial imagery and the output of a U-Net \cite{unet} trained to predict land cover.
-The network incorrectly classifies as vegetation the road pixels that appear in tree shadows.
-The model was trained on a large land cover map \cite{ches,uswide-cvpr} that presents plenty of opportunities to learn that roads are long and uninterrupted.
-The land cover data contains many more long-range patterns that would help see rivers through a forest, recognize houses based on their proximity to roads, etc., but U-Nets, though having state-of-the-art performance, do not seem to learn such large-scale patterns.
+The network misclassifies as vegetation the road pixels that appear in tree shadows.
+The model was trained on a large land cover map \cite{ches,uswide-cvpr} that presents many opportunities to learn that roads are long and uninterrupted.
+The land cover data contains many more patterns that would help see rivers through a forest, recognize houses based on their proximity to roads, etc., but the U-Nets\cut{, though having state-of-the-art performance,} do not seem to learn such long-range patterns.
 This myopic behavior has been observed in other architectures as well \cite{NIPS2016_6203,bagnet,texture-iclr}.

 In contrast, our algorithms directly model small image patches, forgoing long-range relationships.
 As generative models of images, epitomes are highly interpretable: they look like the images they were trained on (Fig.~\ref{fig:epitome_overlapping_patches}).
 Our generative formulation of image segmentation allows the inference of labels in the latent variable space, with or without high-resolution supervision (Fig.~\ref{fig:lsr_mapping}).
-They achieve comparable performance to the state-of-the-art CNNs on segmantic segmentation, and surpass the CNNs' performance in domain transfer and weakly supervised (label super-resolution) settings.
+They achieve comparable performance to the state-of-the-art CNNs on semantic segmentation tasks, and surpass the CNNs' performance in domain transfer and weakly supervised (label super-resolution) settings.

 In summary, our contributions are as follows: